xNaCly/blog/content/posts/2025/fast-lexer-strategies.md

 ## Defining purple garden's Tokens

-A token is not only a set characters it can be mapped to, but it also holds:
+A token is not only a set of characters it can be mapped to, but it also holds:

 - A token type, to easily distinguish between tokens
 - Positional information: